eclipse-archived/codewind-che-plugin/.github/PULL_REQUEST_TEMPLATE.md

 ### Does this PR require updates to the docs?
 Add a matching PR to [the docs repo](https://github.com/eclipse/codewind-docs) for doc updates and link that PR to this issue.

+### How can this PR be tested?
+Include steps to tell the reviewer how they can test this PR.